konstde00/taxi-service/README.md

 * Log4j2
 ```

-## To start a project you must have:
+## To start a project by your own you must have:
 1️⃣ IDE for Java.

 2️⃣ MySQL or other DBMS (but you mush correct class ConnectionUtil and your DB).